Metals For Engagement Rings: What Is The Best One

 White Gold Engagement Rings

 White gold is an alloy of gold and at least one white metal, and its appearance and properties vary depending on the other metal used.
 This metal is usually silver, copper, or palladium.
 White gold owes its bright, white cast that we see in fine jewelry to a process called rhodium plating, where it is dipped in a metal called Rhodium.
 This plating eventually wears out, so white-gold jewels have to be re-plated periodically.
 Unplated white gold is sometimes referred to as champagne gold.
-VRAI offers a lifetime re-plating policy to customers who purchase white-gold engagement or bridal jewelry.
-White gold will make your engagement ring look sleek and modern, while also emphasizing the brilliance of VRAI created diamonds.
+VRAI offers a lifetime re-plating policy to customers who purchase white-gold engagement and/or bridal jewelry.
+White gold engagement rings look sleek and modern, while also emphasizing the brilliance of VRAI created diamonds.

 Rose Gold Engagement Rings

-Rose gold is an alloy of gold, copper, and silver, and had been popularized in Russia in the 19th century.
 Depending on the percentages of copper and silver, it either has a warm-reddish hue or a cool-toned pink undertone.
+Rose gold engagement rings are both romantic and vintage inspired, and rose gold flatters all skin tones.
 VRAI offers rose-gold jewelry, both fine and engagement and bridal, only in 14k rose gold.
-The reason behind this is that it’s harder to achieve the rose-tinted hue with 18k gold, as the yellow component would prevail over the other colors.
+The reason behind this is that it’s harder to achieve the rose-tinted hue with 18k gold, as the yellow and warm-toned copper component would prevail over the other colors.

 Platinum Engagement Rings

 Platinum is a metal with a characteristically bright and white cast that does not scratch.
-Rather, it forms a patina with wear and tear, “It’s hypoallergenic, so if you have skin sensitivities or are prone to allergies it is a good way to go,” advises Grace Taylor, VRAI’s Chief of Sales and CX.
+Rather, it forms a patina with wear and tear.
+“It’s hypoallergenic, so if you have skin sensitivities or are prone to allergies it is a good way to go,” advises Grace Taylor, VRAI’s Chief of Sales and CX.
 “White Gold and even occasionally Rose and Yellow Gold can cause allergic reactions because of the alloys (nickel and copper, respectively), but Platinum and Sterling Silver are hypoallergenic.”

-Visually, it’s hard to tell white gold and platinum apart at first, but the feel is different from the get go.
-For one, it is a little bit heavier than the same ring in white gold.
 “Over time, Platinum develops a more matte appearance and can appear a little bit darker (but this can easily be polished out), whereas the rhodium plating will wear off of White Gold, revealing the warmer tone of the gold underneath,” says Taylor.
-Platinum engagement rings bring out the brightness, brilliance, and fire of diamonds.
-Platinum perfectly accommodates both colorless diamonds (D-F) and near colorless diamonds (G-I).

 Sterling Silver Engagement Rings

-Sterling silver Sterling silver is an alloy of 925 parts silver and 75 parts Copper.
+Sterling silver is an alloy of 925 parts silver and 75 parts Copper.
 Visually, white gold and silver are quite similar, but silver is softer than gold and prone to scratches.
 In addition, it tarnishes over time, which can be easily taken care of with silver polish.
 One advantage of Silver over Gold is its more accessible price point, costing $0.66 per gram.

 Compared to white gold and platinum, silver has a white-grayish gleam.
 Unfortunately, silver tarnishes and scratches quite easily, so it’s not the best option for engagement rings and wedding rings.
 It remains, however, a very valid option for fine and fashion jewelry.

-Diamonds are prismatic and so they are always reflecting the color of what’s around them - including that of their settings.
 “The interplay of the metal color and the color of the diamond is important here - very colorless diamonds will be more apt to pick up on the warmth in yellow or rose gold, whereas diamonds that already have a bit of color to them will pick up slightly less apparent color overall,” says Taylor.

-“You absolutely can set a colorless diamond in a warm metal, but you want to know that that will make the diamond itself look less colorless.
-If you want to maintain the colorlessness of the diamond and have a warm gold band, using a two tone style is advisable!”
 Colorless diamonds in the D-F range work best with white gold or platinum, J-L diamonds will be complemented with yellow gold.
 G-I diamonds, on the other hand, are the most versatile colors: setting them in white metal will make them look whiter, setting them in a yellow metal will bring out their very faint warm undertones.

 Book an appointment with a diamond expert